Lesson 86: Performance Preparation, Part 1 — Program Building

 - Minutes 15–25: attention fades unless the music holds it.

-- Minutes 25–40: recovery if the program varies; collapse if it does not.
+- Minutes 25–40: recovery if the program varies; collapse if not.

 Key relationships

-- Relative minor / major (G minor → B-flat major) is a natural pairing.
-The keys share the same key signature; the affects contrast.
+- Relative minor / major (G minor → B-flat major) — same signature, contrasting affects.

-- Dominant / tonic (D major → G major) sets up a sense of resolution.
+- Dominant / tonic (D major → G major) — a sense of resolution.

-- Mediant relationships (C major → A minor) feel like a colour shift without a strong tonal break.
+- Mediant (C major → A minor) — a colour shift without a tonal break.

 Period contrasts